-Turn ignition switch key to the start-position, immediately release key when engine starts.
-Allow engine to warm up for 5 minutes before operating riding trowel.
+Flip the engine toggle switch up to the ON position.
+Then push the "push to start" button down until the engine starts, release the button when engine starts.
+Allow engine to warm up for 5 minutes before operating the riding trowel.

 Operating the starter for more than 5 seconds can damage the starter or engine.
-If engine fails to start release the switch and wait 15 seconds before operating starter again.
+If the engine fails to start release the switch and wait 15 seconds before operating starter again.